zulip/zulip-mobile/docs/howto/dev-server.md

 ## 3. Listen on all interfaces

-If you're using the Android emulator and the IP address 10.0.2.2, you can skip this step and move on to step 4.
+If you're using the Android emulator and the IP address 10.0.2.2, or if you're using the iOS simulator, you can skip this step and move on to step 4.
 Otherwise, read on.

 By default, the Zulip dev server only listens on the "loopback" network interface, 127.0.0.1, aka `localhost`.
 This is a nice secure default,